Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 ![Config](/Images/V0Display_CAN_Config.jpg)

--Set the DFU boot jumper on the V0 display and connect to the Pi by USB
+- Set the DFU boot jumper on the V0 display and connect to the Pi by USB

--Run lsusb from the command prompt
+- Run lsusb from the command prompt
 ```
 lsusb
 ```

--Make sure you see an STM32 in DFU mode listed
+  Make sure you see an STM32 in DFU mode listed

--Run dfu-util --list from the command prompt
+- Run dfu-util --list from the command prompt
 ```
 dfu-util --list
 ```
   note the text inside the [xxxx:yyyy]

--Exit and Save
+- Exit and Save

--Run make clean to clean up the make environment.
+- Run make clean to clean up the make environment.
 ```
 make clean
 ```

--Run make flash FLASH_DEVICE=xxxx:yyyy (using xxxx:yyyy from above)
+- Run make flash FLASH_DEVICE=xxxx:yyyy (using xxxx:yyyy from above)
 ```
 make flash FLASH_DEVICE=xxxx:yyyy
 ```
--Remove the DFU boot jumper.
+- Remove the DFU boot jumper.

--Remove the USB cable, power off system and set up the CAN wiring.
+- Remove the USB cable, power off system and set up the CAN wiring.

 ## Wiring Diagram

   Note: The MCP2551 does not have 120 ohm resistors.
 If this is the only device on your CANBUS you will need to wire a 120 ohm resistor between CANH and CANL at the MCP2551 connector.

 ![Wiring](Images/V0Display_CAN_Wiring.jpg)